 Normally, skin cells are constantly being formed deep beneath the surface of your skin.
 Over about a month, these cells are pushed up to the surface.
 This is called cell turnover.
 The cells eventually die and flake off, revealing new skin cells.

 In people with psoriasis, the skin cells grow too quickly.
 The exact cause of psoriasis is not completely understood, but genetic and immune system abnormalities are believed to play key roles in the condition.
 In psoriasis, cell turnover can happen in a matter of days.
 A faulty immune system signals an increased growth cycle of skin cells.
 Layers of skin build up, forming a whitish, flaky crust.
 Blood vessels increase their flow to the skin in an attempt to nourish this skin, which leads to redness and swelling.
-The classic symptoms of psoriasis are reddened, inflamed patches of skin with a whitish, flaky layer of dead cells on top.
+The classic symptoms of psoriasis are reddened, inflamed patches of skin with a silvery, flaky layer of dead cells on top.
 These patches are called psoriatic plaques.

 Although psoriasis usually appears as a skin condition, recent discoveries show that its real cause is a problem with the immune system, and that it is an auto-immune disorder.